 The trails at North Star are relatively smooth and flat making for easy walking.
 The gravel East of Aspen Trail runs the length of the Preserve connecting with downtown Aspen.
 The James H. Smith Interpretive Loop penetrates the interior of the Preserve.
 Floating the Roaring Fork River through North Star is a wonderful experience, as well.

-Weller Lake Trail is a easy 1.2 mile out and back trail in the Collegiate Peaks Wilderness that features a lake and is good for all skill levels.
-Access from HWY 82, approximately nine miles out of town.
+Weller Lake Trail is an easy 1.2 mile out and back trail in the Collegiate Peaks Wilderness that features a lake and is good for all skill levels.
+The trail has some slight ups and downs, gaining only 200 feet or so in elevation as it meanders through the forest to the lake.
+All in all, this is a lovely walk and a great option to stretch your legs if you're coming in from the pass.
+Access from HWY 82, approximately 7.5 miles out of town.

 Difficult Creek Trail